ferrous-systems/qt-training-2023/book/src/tooling-check.md

 This ensures that the whole toolchain works correctly and finds the system linker.
 This should work at all times, if it doesn't, immediately ask for a trainer.

-# QT specifics
+# Qt specifics

-TODO tool check for QT, compiling a hello world app.
+TODO tool check for Qt, compiling a hello world app.